-- Conversations about SRHR and GBV may bring up traumatic memories or lead to a participant identifying an experience as a violation for the first time.
+Conversations about SRHR and GBV may bring up traumatic memories or lead to a participant identifying an experience as a violation for the first time.
 A safe environment requires ensuring participants have access to disability-inclusive counseling in such instances.
 If possible, budget for and arrange to have a trained counselor, social worker, or psychologist on standby, as noted above.
 Prepare in advance a list of local counseling resources, as well as resources to report gender-based or sexual violence or other rights violations, to refer participants to as needed.
-See Appendix 1 for an example of such a list. - 2.
+See Appendix 1 for an example of such a list.

 Consider the accessibility of each resource, if available.
 Recognizing that many services are inaccessible, consider identifying any OPD or related programs that can support a person accessing services.
-Distribute this list in advance and remind participants each day of the availability of this resource, particularly in a session that has brought up difficult subjects. - Establish a group agreement of confidentiality/privacy that assures participants that what they say will remain confidential (see Session 1).
+Distribute this list in advance and remind participants each day of the availability of this resource, particularly in a session that has brought up difficult subjects.

+2. Establish a group agreement of confidentiality/privacy that assures participants that what they say will remain confidential (see Session 1).

 Participants may want to consider agreeing to keep the names of fellow participants private.
-Remind participants of their group agreement at the start of each new workshop day. - 4.
-Remind participants regularly that they do not have to share any personal information that they do not wish to disclose with the group.
+Remind participants of their group agreement at the start of each new workshop day.

-5. Ensure that images and videos used throughout the workshop feature a diverse group of people in terms of race, age, gender, disability, etc.
+- 3. Remind participants regularly that they do not have to share any personal information that they do not wish to disclose with the group.
+Encourage participants to turn their videos off if they feel more comfortable or need a break. - 4.
+Ensure that images and videos used throughout the workshop feature a diverse group of people in terms of race, age, gender, disability, etc.